 What to do in an afternoon in Canyonlands

 Canyonlands National Park is huge, way bigger than Arches.
 It’s also not as easy to access all areas of the park because they’re separated by canyons and river.
-Because of this, and because you’ve only got one day to spend in Arches and Cayonlands, this half day itinerary for Canyonlands focuses only on the Island in the Sky district.
+Because of this, and because you’ve only got one day to spend in Arches and Canyonlands, this half-day itinerary for Canyonlands focuses only on the Island in the Sky district.

 If you have more than one day in Canyonlands National Park then take a look at this guide to each of the Canyonlands districts.